iTwin/itwinjs-core/docs/learning/ECSqlReference/WindowFunctions.md

 ## Window name

-Named window definition clauses may also bee added to a `SELECT` statement using a `WINDOW` clause and then referred to by name within window function invocations.
+Named window definition clauses may also be added to a `SELECT` statement using a `WINDOW` clause and then referred to by name within window function invocations.
 For example:

 ```sql